“Malaysia, Truly Asia” captures and defines the essence of the country’s unique diversity.

-Visitors to West Malaysia can visit the National Park for the best jungle experience if you don’t have the option of visiting Borneo’s jungles.
+Visitors to West Malaysia can visit the National Park for the best jungle experience if they don’t have the option of visiting Borneo’s jungles.

-Explore the Royal Belum Perak State Park by boat across the Temenggor Lake, trek into the towering emerald rainforest to experience the endemic wildlife.
+Explore the Royal Belum Perak State Park by boat across Temenggor Lake, and trek into the towering emerald rainforest to experience the endemic wildlife.

 Nightlife in Malaysia Truly Asia

 Malaysia is famous for its fantastic nightlife.
 There are trendy café, cool clubs, and lounges in hotels that are family-friendly in the city.